 - Housing and health care contracts/long-term care insurance

 - Veteran’s benefits

 - List of major assets: real estate, stocks, cash, jewelry, insurance, investments

 - Any documents of title: copies of deeds, stock certificates, loan papers

 - Contracts or other legally binding documents

 - Existing wills or durable powers of attorney for health care or finance

 - Bank statements, passbooks, CDs

 Advance Health Care Directive.
 An Advance Health Care Directive is a document in which you can: 1) instruct your physician as to the kinds of medical treatment you might want or not want in the future (in many states, this is called a Living Will); and 2) choose someone to make medical decisions for you in the event you are unable to make those decisions yourself (in many states, this is called a Durable Power of Attorney for Health Care, or just a Power of Attorney for Health Care).
-For additional information on advance directives, see FCA Fact Sheet, End-of-Life Decision Making, and FCA Tip Sheet, Making Decisions: What Are Your Important Papers.
+For additional information on advance directives, see FCA fact sheet Advance Health Care Directives and POLST, and FCA tip sheet Making End-of-Life Decisions: What Are Your Important Papers?

 Agent.
 Person you designate to act for you or in place of you to carry out your business.